joelsgp/5thSRD/docs/adventuring/between_adventures.md

 Living a particular lifestyle doesn't have a huge effect on your character, but your lifestyle can affect the way other individuals and groups react to you.
 For example, when you lead an aristocratic lifestyle, it might be easier for you to influence the nobles of the city than if you live in poverty.

 ## Downtime Activities
-Between adventures, the GM might ask you what your character is doing during his or her downtime.
+Between adventures, the GM might ask you what your character is doing during their downtime.
 Periods of downtime can vary in duration, but each downtime activity requires a certain number of days to complete before you gain any benefit, and at least 8 hours of each day must be spent on the downtime activity for the day to count.
 The days do not need to be consecutive.
 If you have more than the minimum amount of days to spend, you can keep doing the same thing for a longer period of time, or switch to a new downtime activity.

 Downtime activities other than the ones presented below are possible.
-If you want your character to spend his or her downtime performing an activity not covered here, discuss it with your GM.
+If you want your character to spend their downtime performing an activity not covered here, discuss it with your GM.

 ### Crafting
 You can craft nonmagical objects, including adventuring equipment and works of art.
 You must be proficient with tools related to the object you are trying to create (typically artisan's tools).
 You might also need access to special materials or locations necessary to create it.
 For example, someone proficient with smith's tools needs a forge in order to craft a sword or suit of armor.